zenonet/untis-rs/README.md

 Library for accessing the [Untis](https://www.untis.at) JSON-RPC API.

+Modified by zenonet to use an http-client provided by embedded-svc.

 ## API

 This client uses the public Untis JSON-RPC API, which only has read-only, limited access.